tableau/extensions-api/docs/trex_tableau_viz.md

 ## Input specification

 A Tableau Viz is defined by a specification.
 This is the `inputSpec` that you pass as an argument to the `createVizImageAsync` method.
 The `inputSpec` is a JavaScript object that contains the embedded data and visual specification details.
 There are two main parts to the `inputSpec`:

 * the `data:` (an array of objects, for example, the selected measures and dimensions in the dashboard)

 * information about how to format that data (size of viz, mark type, mark color, encoding)

-The `inputSpec` is structured in JSON format.
+The `inputSpec` is a structured JavaScript object.
 The following example shows a specification that creates a simple bar chart.
 In this example, the data values are statically assigned as part of the specification.
-In many cases, you would probably programmatically assign the values based upon marks selection in the dashboard or based on some other selection criteria.
+In many cases, you would probably programmatically assign the values based upon mark selection in the dashboard or based on some other selection criteria.

 ```javascript